 Proving this can be difficult, especially if the trucking company makes efforts to hide or destroy evidence.
 But an experienced New York auto accident attorney can put together a case involving expert testimony, investigations by professionals to gather evidence, and recreations that show how the negligent overloading of the truck caused the collision.

-After a collision involving a commercial truck, you do not have to suffer in silence – you can take action.
+After a collision involving an overloaded commercial truck in New York, you do not have to suffer in silence – you can take action.
 But you need an experienced lawyer to make sure your rights are protected and prove the trucking company caused your injuries.
 Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 today and put us to work for you.